easylogic/contenteditable/src/content/cases/ce-0036-arrow-keys-move-by-word.md

 browserVersion: "120.0"
 keyboard: US
 caseTitle: Arrow keys move by word instead of character when modifier is not pressed
+description: "In Chrome on Windows, arrow keys may move the caret by word instead of by character, even when no modifier keys are pressed.
+This makes precise cursor positioning difficult."
 tags:
   - arrow-keys
   - caret